Henryk Sienkiewicz: Works

 His first work, "Victim", was written between 1865 and 1866 and is only known because of a letter in which he told to his friend that he burned the book simply because he was not satisfied with it.

 Sienkiewicz's early works (e.g., the 1872 Humoreski z teki Woroszyłły) show him a strong supporter of Polish Positivism, endorsing constructive, practical characters such as engineers.
 Polish "Positivism" advocated economic and social modernization and deprecated armed irredentist struggle.
 Unlike most other Polish Positivist writers, Sienkiewicz was a conservative.
 His Little Trilogy (Stary Sługa, 1875; Hania, 1876; Selim Mirza, 1877) shows his interest in Polish history and his literary maturity, including fine mastery of humor and drama.
 His early works focused on three themes: the oppression and poverty of the peasants ("Charcoal Sketches", 1877); criticism of the partitioning powers ("Z pamiętnika korepetytora", "Janko Muzykant" ["Janko the Musician"], 1879); and his voyage to the United States ("Za chlebem", "For Bread", 1880).
 His most common motif was the plight of the powerless: impoverished peasants, schoolchildren, and emigrants.

-His "Latarnik" ("The Lighthouse keeper", 1881) has been described as one of the best Polish short stories.
+His "Latarnik" ("The Lighthouse-Keeper from Aspenwall", 1881) has been described as one of the best Polish short stories.
 His 1882 stories "Bartek Zwycięzca" ("Bart the Conqueror") and "Sachem" draw parallels between the tragic fates of their heroes and that of the occupied Polish nation.

 His novel With Fire and Sword (1883–84) was enthusiastically received by readers (as were the next two volumes of The Trilogy), becoming an "instant classic", though critical reception was lukewarm.
 The Trilogy is set in 17th-century Poland.
 While critics generally praised its style, they noted that some historic facts are misrepresented or distorted.
 The Trilogy merged elements of the epic and the historical novel, infused with special features of Sienkiewicz's style.
 The Trilogy's patriotism worried the censors; Warsaw's Russian censor I. Jankul warned Sienkiewicz that he would not allow publication of any further works of his dealing with Polish history.

 Sienkiewicz's family coat-of-arms, Oszyk, was a variant of this Łabędź (Swan) coat-of-arms.